BILL ANALYSIS

 Direct File Act of 2026

-S3948 (Direct File Act of 2026) carries an AI-assessed market impact score of 3/10 with a bearish outlook for investors.
-This legislation directly affects Intuit ($INTU) and $HRB.
-The primary sectors impacted are Technology and Finance.
+S3948 (Direct File Act of 2026) has been assessed with a bearish outlook for investors.
+This legislation directly affects $HRB and Intuit ($INTU).
+The primary sectors impacted are Technology and Consumer.
 View the full bill text on Congress.gov.

 bearish